Is this the end of enterprise bargaining?

 Removing the ‘bargaining’ from enterprise bargaining

-- while it is operational, the FWC will be able to amend an in-term enterprise agreement if it has a concern that the Agreement does not pass the BOOT due to a new pattern or kind of work or type of employment being implemented.
-This will not require employer approval or a vote of affected employees
+- during its term, the FWC will be able to amend an ongoing enterprise agreement if it is concerned that the agreement does not pass the BOOT, due to a new pattern or kind of work or type of employment being implemented.
+This amendment will not require employer approval or a vote of affected employees.

-- the FWC will be given the power to arbitrate bargaining disputes if it believes that there is no reasonable prospect of an agreement being reached if it does not make it for the parties.
-This will take the end product of bargaining out of the hands of the bargaining parties and allow the FWC to set terms and conditions for employers who cannot reach agreement with their workforces (or their representatives)
+- the FWC will be given the power to arbitrate bargaining disputes if it believes that there is no reasonable prospect of an agreement being reached.
+This will take the end product of bargaining out of the hands of the bargaining parties and allow the FWC to set terms and conditions for employers who cannot reach agreement with their workforces (or their representatives) within a 9-month period.
+Employers have pointed out that such compulsory arbitration (which remains a feature of some state industrial relations systems) incentivises parties to entrench extreme bargaining positions (on the understanding that the FWC may ultimately determine something approaching a middle-ground of the parties’ claims) rather than move toward a middle ground earlier in the negotiation process.

-- the changes specify that the BOOT is a global assessment (which was already inherent in the word ‘overall’) and that it should be assessed in relation to existing (not prospective) employees and reasonably foreseeable patterns or kinds of work, or types of employment
+- the changes specify that the BOOT is a global assessment (which was already inherent in the word ‘overall’) and that it should be assessed in relation to existing (and prospective) employees and reasonably foreseeable patterns or kinds of work, or types of employment.
+In essence, this means no change to the BOOT.

 - the FWC will be unable to approve an enterprise agreement unless the employees requested to vote for it have ‘a sufficient interest’ in the terms of the agreement and are ‘sufficiently representative’ of the agreement’s purported coverage.
-This is likely to mean that employers will be unable to request its employees vote on a proposed enterprise agreement unless and until it has employed an employee in every classification to be covered by the agreement.
+These terms are undefined and unclear, and are likely to be the subject of significant litigation.

 Removing the ‘enterprise’ from enterprise bargaining

-As has been widely reported, the Bill introduces a number of new forms of multi-employer (or industry/sector-wide) bargaining.
-In particular, employers are very concerned about the ‘supported bargaining’ and ‘single interest employer bargaining’ schemes.
-Common features include the ability for protected industrial action to be taken by employees negotiating for one of these types of agreements and the potential for employers not initially caught by the agreement being ‘roped into’ it by the FWC (upon a union applying for a roping-in order).
+The Fair Work Amendment Act introduces a number of new forms of multi-employer (or industry/sector-wide) bargaining.
+In particular, employers have expressed concern about the ‘supported bargaining’ and ‘single interest employer bargaining’ schemes.
+Common features include the ability for employees who are negotiating a collective bargaining agreement to take protected industrial action and the potential for employers not initially caught by the agreement being ‘roped into’ it by the FWC (upon a union applying for a roping-in order).

 ‘Supported bargaining’ stream